-Like most people accused of witchcraft, Hanna Cranna had a difficult temperament.
+Like most people accused of witchcraft, Hannah Cranna had a difficult temperament.
 Some might call her a shrew.

-So why wasn’t Hanna Cranna brought to trial for witchcraft?
+So why wasn’t Hannah Cranna brought to trial for witchcraft?

 Hannah Cranna lived when Puritans doubted that accused witches should be brought to trial.
 Historians credit the Salem witch trials – and the growth and spread of New England towns.

 Immediately after the Salem witch trials of 1692-3, New Englanders viewed them as a shocking case of government run amok — and an embarrassment.
 After the 20 alleged witches were executed in Salem, Mass., no one was indicted, convicted or executed for witchcraft in New England.

 The Salem witch trials happened in part because of the Puritan practice of ‘mutual watch.’
 The ideal city on a hill required vigilance by pastors and by laypeople to prevent one sinner from infecting the whole community.
 So parishioners kept an eye on the moral behavior of their neighbors.